AdobeDocs/audience-manager.fr-FR/help/using/api/dcs-intro/dcs-event-calls/dcs-url-send.md

 ## Sample Call {#dcs-sample-call}

 This example shows the fictional company [!DNL Acme, Inc.] sending data to the [!UICONTROL DCS] via an HTTP call.
 Note that this call includes the optional parameters `d_dst=1`, `d_rtbd=json`, and `d_cb=callback`.
 These indicate that [!DNL Acme] wants to receive a [!DNL JSON] response from the [!UICONTROL DCS] with a call back function.
-N&#39;oubliez pas que ce n&#39;est qu&#39;un exemple.
+N'oubliez pas que ce n'est qu'un exemple.
 Ne coupez pas ce code et ne le collez pas.

 `https://acme_aam_domain.demdex.net/event?videoTypeID=2&data=moarData&d_dst=1&d_rtbd=json&d_cb=acme_callback`

 ## Étapes suivantes {#dcs-next-steps}

-Now that you&#39;re familiar with sending data to the [!UICONTROL DCS], it&#39;s time to look at how to get data back from it and parse that information.
+Now that you're familiar with sending data to the [!UICONTROL DCS], it's time to look at how to get data back from it and parse that information.
 See [Receive Data From the DCS](../../../api/dcs-intro/dcs-event-calls/dcs-url-receive.md).

 >[!MORE_ LIKE_ THIS]
 >